 How does risk management relate to temp workforces?

 The protection of workers – both temporary and permanent – is directly related to managing any risks.
 In other words, the more you can guard against risks, the safer your workforce will be.
 If you’re an organization considering bringing in temp workers, consider the following:

 - Communicate with the temporary labor provider – , thorough communications ensure that proper safety standards are established so that they may be put into place before the workers arrive onsite.
 This is extremely important.

 - Ensure that training has occurred – Under federal OSHA guidelines, temporary workers must receive the same training in terms of safety that permanent workers receive.
 Everyone must follow the same safety procedures, and while temp workers may not be on the site for as long, it’s important for them to be just as informed as any permanent staff.

 - Make sure all employees handle your critical assets correctly – Safeguarding and backing-up company patents, manufacturing processes, and controls/access points are highly important.
 While you may hope that every worker would be respectful of a company’s critical assets, in practice this is not always the case.

 At the end of the day, both the host employer and the staffing agency have a dual responsibility to ensure that proper safety guidelines are being followed.
 The key here is to emphasize communication.
 If you are able to do this, averting disasters and maintaining proper risk management will be that much easier.

-To learn how temporary staff can help your workplace, read our other post, Labor Dispute Preparation 101: How Temporary Staffing Can Help.
+To learn how temporary staff can help your workplace, see our Temporary & Project Staffing services page.